 For more than three thousand years, Jews have observed the harvest festival called Sukkot (“the Festival of Booths”).
 Building a simple structure called a sukkah in the backyard, in a corner of a college campus, on a synagogue lawn, or an apartment rooftop, Jews traditionally gather and eat meals there every day for eight days.
 The most observant Jews will eat and sleep in the sukkah, while many other Jews will eat there at least once a day.
 In this way, the Jewish community recalls the fragile structures in which their ancestors lived during the forty years in the wilderness following the exodus from Egypt.

 One of the most joyous holidays of the year, Sukkot commemorates the forty-year period during which the children of Israel wandered in the desert and lived in tents without the protection of sturdy walls or a roof.
 Agriculturally, it is the holiday of the harvest and a festival of thanksgiving, and thus booths may also recall the temporary structures built by farmers at the edge of their fields to live in during the busy season of harvest.
 For traditional congregations in the United States, the first two days of Sukkot are full holy days.
 In Israel and in Reform congregations in the United States, only the first day of Sukkot is observed, although for different reasons.
 The same is also true for Passover.
-Dating back to the Talmud, Israel kept one day of each of these holidays because the sighting of the new moon, which would determine the dates of the upcoming holidays, was done in close enough proximity to the Jewish communities in Israel to ensure that everyone would know the date ahead of time.
+Dating back to the time of the Talmud’s composition, those in Israel celebrated for one day of each of these holidays.
+Since the sighting of the new moon, which would determine the dates of the upcoming holidays, was done in close proximity to the Jewish communities in Israel, all there were ensured that the date was known ahead of time.
 However, in the Diaspora (originally Babylonia, now anywhere but Israel), the message could not be delivered quickly enough, thus two days were observed so that no mistake would be made that might lead to working on the day when the holiday was meant to be observed).

 Starting on the evening after Yom Kippur, people begin preparing to build their sukkah.
 Traditionally the sukkah must have at least three walls covered with a material which will not blow away in the wind, such as canvas.
-The roof, however, must be made of material that grew from the ground and was cut, such as branches, reeds, or corn stalks.
+The roof, however, must be made of material that grew and was harvested from the ground, such as branches, reeds, or corn stalks.
 It should provide more shade than sun and should be left loose so that rain can get in and stars can be seen.
-Stalks of bamboo are a favorite material, as are cut green branches.
+Stalks of bamboo are a favorite material as are cut green branches.
 In Los Angeles, the municipal park service makes piles of fallen branches available to the Jewish community for sukkah-building.
 Once construction is complete, people gather with family and friends to decorate the sukkah with fruits and vegetables, drawings and handmade decorations.
 In many locations, the community also builds a sukkah at the synagogue or on campus for those who cannot build their own.

 Another observance integral to the Sukkot holiday is the gathering of lulav (a bundle of palm, myrtle and willow) and etrog (an aromatic citrus fruit).
 In the days before Sukkot, one will see lulav and etrog for sale in many city neighborhoods.
 During Sukkot Jews are commanded to take these plants, representing nature’s blessings, and rejoice before the Lord, both in the sukkah and in the synagogue.
 With lulav and etrog in hand, one recites the blessing and waves them in the six directions—east, south, west, north, up and down—to symbolize God’s omnipresence.
 One holds the lulav and etrog during the Hallel, or psalms of praise, in Sukkot synagogue services, as well as during processions around the bimah, the podium where the Torah is read, on each of the seven days of the holiday.
 These processions, recalling the processions around the altar of the ancient Temple in Jerusalem, are called hoshanahs for the prayer accompanying them, which ends with the refrain “Hoshanah,” meaning “Please save us!”.
 On the seventh day of Sukkot, seven circuits are made, a practice called the Hoshanah Rabbah, or “the great hoshanah.”